httpie/httpcat/README.md

 an abstraction layer and one doesn't have a complete control over the exact raw data that gets written to the HTTP socket connection.

-Low-lever clients, such as the popular [`netcat`](https://en.wikipedia.org/wiki/Netcat), are better suited for this job.
+Lower-level tools, such as the popular [`netcat`](https://en.wikipedia.org/wiki/Netcat), are better suited for this job.